Unlocking Hidden Potential: How Renovation is Addressing the Dutch Housing Shortage

 Future Outlook

-- Emerging Technologies: New construction technologies, such as 3D printing and modular building, are making renovations faster and more cost-effective.
+- Emerging Technologies: Innovations like 3D printing and modular components make projects faster and cheaper.

 Conclusion